Oyster Creek Nuclear Generating Station: Design

-Oyster Creek was originally licensed for 40 years, but in April 2009 its license was extended for another 20 years by the United States Nuclear Regulatory Commission.
-"Based on the Atomic Energy Act, the Nuclear Regulatory Commission (NRC) issues licenses for commercial power reactors to operate for up to 40 years and allows these licenses to be renewed for up to another 20 years.
-This original 40-year term for reactor licenses was based on economic and antitrust considerations – not on limitations of nuclear technology.
-Due to this selected period, however, some structures and components may have been engineered on the basis of an expected 40-year service life."
+Originally licensed for 40 years, Oyster Creek received a 20-year license extension from the United States Nuclear Regulatory Commission (NRC) in April 2009.
+Under the Atomic Energy Act, the NRC issues reactor licenses for up to 40 years, with the option to renew for an additional 20 years.
+The original 40-year term was based on economic and antitrust considerations, not on technical limitations of nuclear technology.
+Some plant components were designed with a 40-year service life in mind.